 Support from national media - radio and other media should promote local music and artists with increased music programming, put more focus on independent and local artists, and promote new local releases as well as local social media campaigns.

 Other sector initiatives: the music sector has also responded to the crisis with other initiatives.
-For example, AIM, the UK national association of independent labels launched a £1m Immediate Access Crisis Fund for Independent Music Contractors.
+For example, AIM, the UK national association of independent labels launched a £1m Immediate Access Crisis Fund for Independent Music Contractors in April.
 Other initiatives are available here.

 Click on the boxes below for more information: